Reporting assessable earnings for injury claims

 Page intro

-If you have an active WCB claim, the WCB needs to gather wage information for your injured worker in order to provide earnings loss benefits.
+If you have an active WCB claim, the WCB needs to gather wage information for your worker in order to provide earnings loss benefits.
 The WCB uses a worker’s wage base to calculate all earnings loss payments.

 Page content